Blood Oath (Star Trek: Deep Space Nine): Production

 "Blood Oath" featured the return of Colicos, Campbell and Ansara in the Klingon roles that they had previously portrayed in Star Trek: The Original Series.
 The story by Peter Allan Fields originally featured new Klingon characters, but Robert Hewitt Wolfe suggested the use of the characters from The Original Series.
 There were concerns that the three actors were no longer working, but the casting team on Deep Space Nine at first located John Colicos and Michael Ansara, but not William Campbell.
-They subsequently discovered he was doing Star Trek conventions on cruise ships, and signed up to appear once he was approached.
+They subsequently discovered he was doing Star Trek conventions on cruise ships, and he signed up to appear once he was approached.
 Each of the previous appearances of those Klingon characters had been before the Klingon forehead ridge make-up was in use, and so "Blood Oath" was the first time that each of these characters had been seen with the ridges applied.
-There was a consideration by the producers about whether or not to use the make-up style as seen in The Original Series, but ultimately decided not to mention the change on screen.
+There was a consideration by the producers about whether or not to use the make-up style as seen in The Original Series, but they ultimately decided not to mention the change on screen.

 The story was originally entitled "The Beast" and was intended to be a play on both the 1954 Akira Kurosawa film Seven Samurai and the 1960 remake, The Magnificent Seven.
 Fields had concerns that this didn't come across in the final script, but intended for Koloth to represent Britt from The Magnificent Seven, whilst Kang was intended to be Yul Brynner's character, Chris.
 Kor instead was based on John Falstaff, who appeared in three plays by William Shakespeare.
 Colicos appeared as Kor, who had previously appeared as the first Klingon in the Star Trek franchise in The Original Series first-season episode "Errand of Mercy".
 Jordan Hoffman at the official Star Trek website described Kor as a "bumbling old uncle" and Koloth simply as a "grump".
 He said that only Kang seemed similar to his original persona.
 Colicos would return a further two times as Kor on Deep Space Nine, in the episodes "The Sword of Kahless" and "Once More unto the Breach".
 The episode is one of several which follows up on the actions of Curzon Dax, the previous host of the Dax symbiont.
 A member of the Trill species is typically composed of a host and symbiont, with the symbiont passing to a new host upon the death of the previous one.
 Curzon was the host immediately prior to Jadzia.